 It especially makes sense to stay away from things like mounted weather shields, insect deflectors, and roof racks.
 Avoiding these extras will improve fuel economy.

 You may be shocked to learn that the colour of your vehicle actually makes a big difference with regards to the energy it uses.
 If you pick a white vehicle, your air conditioning system is going to need to do less work.

 On a day when the sun is shining and the atmosphere is warm, the interior of a black vehicle can be as much as 10 degrees hotter in comparison to an identical white vehicle.
 This means that you’re not going to need the A/C as much – which makes a big difference.

 4. Look For A Car Made To Last

 When looking for an eco-friendly vehicle, choose something that has been constructed to last.
 You should take your time to do your research so that you can make sure the car delivers reliability and is built to last.
 You can read reviews from auto experts, ask car sales people for their advice, as well as taking the time to read feedback and comments that have been left by past customers as well.

 5. Know Electric Doesn’t Mean Greener

 There’s a myth that electric cars are greener.
 The fact is, they aren’t.
 While there’s no space to get into that in detail here, you can click this link to learn more about why.

 Know this: car manufacturers can use a number of new technologies to make petrol-run cars more efficient without resorting to battery technology.
-These include:

 - guidance mechanisms for more efficient gear changing